 • What’s My Favorite Digital Bank?

-5 Licensed Digital Banks in the Philippines, according to BSP, as of August 2021
+6 Licensed Digital Banks in the Philippines, as of September 2021

 - Overseas Filipino Bank (OFBank), subsidiary of Landbank